Azure/maximo/README.md

 All of the steps below assume you are logged on to your OpenShift cluster and you have the `oc` CLI available.

+> 💡 **TIP**:
+> Copy the `oc` client to your /usr/bin directory to access the client from any directory.
+This will be required for some installing scripts.

 ### Installing cert-manager

 [cert-manager](https://github.com/jetstack/cert-manager) is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
 It is required for [Maximo](https://www.ibm.com/docs/en/mas85/8.5.0?topic=installation-system-requirements#mas-requirements).
 For more installation and usage information check out the [cert-manager documentation](https://cert-manager.io/v0.16-docs/installation/openshift/).